Jagatg/build_server-SSH/README.md

-Device Tree for Xiaomi Redmi A1 / Redmi A1+ / POCO C50
+Device Configuration for Xiaomi Redmi A1 / Redmi A1+ / POCO C50
 ======================================================

 Xiaomi Redmi A1, Redmi A1+ and POCO C50 (codenamed _"ice"_) are entry-level smartphones from Xiaomi.